 A clogged sewer drain can impact the plumbing throughout your entire home, causing significant damage and major headache.
 If the blockage is severe enough, the raw sewage may back up out of your drains.

-Before that happens, you may notice other signs of a sewage backup:
+Before that happens, you may notice other signs of a sewer backup:

 If you are noticing any of these symptoms of a sewage backup, speak to a professional plumber right away.